 An executive summary is a short, easy-to-digest section at the beginning of the report that lists your process, findings and suggestions.

 Your executive summary should be more than just an introduction to your report.
 It should give anyone who reads it a fair understanding of the report and the inspiration to read it in its entirety.

 What is in an executive summary?

-OK, now you know what an executive summary is, but you must also know how to put it together.
-Here is the basic executive summary format and how to make each section work for you.
+Now that you understand what an executive summary is composed of, it's now time to learn how to put it together.
+Here's the format for creating a basic executive summary and the best way to make each section work for you.